The Discipline Process

 A discipline hearing is a formal, legal process.
 Evidence is presented to a panel of three to five Discipline Committee members, including members of the profession and members of the public appointed to the College’s Council by the Lieutenant Governor-in-Council.

 Careful preparation goes into conducting a hearing.
-The names of witnesses, documentary evidence and the reports of expert witnesses, must be disclosed in advance, both by the College and the member.
+The names of witnesses, documentary evidence and the reports of expert witnesses, must be disclosed in advance, both by the College and the registrant.
 In addition, pre-hearing conferences may be held to discuss whether any issues can be settled or simplified in advance of the hearing.

 Discipline hearings are generally held in public.

 If a registrant is found to have committed professional misconduct, the committee may make one or more of the following orders:

 - direct the Registrar to revoke the registrant’s Certificate of Registration;